 CHAPTER TWO

-REVIEW OF RELATED LITERATURE
+LITERATURE REVIEW

 2.0 Introduction

 This chapter describes the literature review; it also contains the empirical, theoretical, conceptual frameworks of this study.

 2.1 Empirical framework

 Global Perspective

 In the corporate world today mergers and acquisitions (M&As) have become an important strategic tool to achieve business objectives (Sudarsanam, 2003).
 M&A happen when two legal entities’ assets and liabilities are combined to become one legal entity.
 When acquisition is defined independently of mergers it will mean that a larger company will absorb a smaller company.
 Thus, the smaller company will either become a subsidiary of the larger company, or with the smaller company combined into the larger company.
 This will mean that the smaller company will lose its identity while the larger company will go on to take control of smaller company’s assets and liabilities.
 On the other hand, when merger is defined separately from acquisition it reflects the consolidation of two companies on an equal status basis.
 However, M&As are being used interchangeably, this is because mergers and acquisitions basically lead to the same outcome.
 (Ibid)